AndrewRPorter/RAKE/README.md

 This fork uses a different `StopList` and utilizes a large english word corpus to generate more accurate and useful phrase scores.
 The corpus can be purchased at [Word frequency data](https://www.wordfrequency.info/free.asp).

+A free sample of the corpus has also been provided by [wordfrequency.info](https://www.wordfrequency.info/intro.asp).

 Usage
 =====